July 11, 2022

 Size: 61mm high 59mm wide MM: D L Auld

-The following photos show varieties of King hub emblems:
+The following photos show some varieties of King hub emblems:

-This is a King hub emblem (dates uncertain) dkc
+This is a King hub (date uncertain) dkc

 This is a King hub emblem (dates uncertain) mjs